Median insured monthly earnings of all employees €2,890

 Description

-The statistics describe persons insured under the Finnish earnings-related pension scheme and employees’ insured earnings.
+The statistics describe persons insured under the Finnish earnings-related pension scheme, employees’ insured earnings and self-employed persons’ insured incomes.

 Data content

 The statistics contain key numerical data on all persons aged 17–68 insured under the Finnish earnings-related pension scheme and on persons who have retired.
-In addition, the statistics provide information on employees’ insured earnings and pension accrued on the basis of benefits received during unpaid periods and under the Act on Compensation for Pension Accrual from State Funds for Periods of Caring for a Child Aged under Three and Periods of Study.
+In addition, the statistics provide information on employees’ insured earnings, self-employed persons’ insured incomes and pension accrued on the basis of benefits received during unpaid periods and under the Act on Compensation for Pension Accrual from State Funds for Periods of Caring for a Child Aged under Three and Periods of Study.

 Categorizations